gohsonghan98/gitbookclone/document/function/Object/dateDiff/dateDiff.md

 ### Scenario / Use Case

-The user wants to calculate the difference between two dates.
+User want to calculate the difference between two dates.
 </br>
 ### Step